freerange/site/soups/blog/say-hello-to-heylist.markdown

 Try it out
 --------

 Anyone can [sign up to HeyList!](http://heyli.st), and we'd be really intersted in your feedback about it.
-[Try it now!](http://heyli.st)
+[Try it now](http://heyli.st) and follow the [@heylist](http://twitter.com/heylist) account for updates and news.

 :render_as: Blog